The revolt in Germania Inferior AD 69/70

 Julius Civilis and his complices swearing the oath (Rembrandt)

-A sacred forest, the summer of AD 69: the leaders of the Batavians come together to attend a banquet.
+A sacred forest in the Rhine delta (currently the Netherlands), the summer of AD 69: the leaders of the Batavians come together to attend a banquet.
 One of them, Julius Civilis, takes the floor.
 He speaks about Roman oppression and points out that the civil war in Rome has seriously weakened the Roman garrisons in Germania.
 So, the time has come to raise a revolt.
 The leaders swear an oath of mutual allegiance and they send messengers to the Cananefates in the coastal area, inviting them to join the rebellion.
 War is on!

 Top of this page